Videos

 In 2022, People and Plants International, through the Traditional Foodways Program, produced a recipe video series that documents and celebrates delicious and healthy traditional cuisines interwoven with the forests and environments from which they grow.
 The series provides a glimpse into the layers of knowledge that go into a recipe – the wisdom of generations and innovations of individual cooks, farmers, hunters, and gatherers.
 We also explore the traditional management systems that produce these nutritious, diverse, and seasonal foods and ingredients, as well as the threats to these environments and cultural practices.

-We invite you to watch the overview video presenting the series, and the collection of recipe videos featuring dishes from The Philippines, Ecuador, Cameroon, Mexico and Indonesia.
-Learn more.
+We invite you to watch the overview video below presenting the series, and the collection of recipe videos featuring dishes from The Philippines, Ecuador, Cameroon, Mexico and Indonesia.

 Bringing The Voices of Local Groups Into Policy-Making